 The following is a contribution from my blogging friend Ben at The Wealth Gospel.
-If you’d like to contribute to Frugal Rules, please contact us.

 As someone who often thinks about money and personal finance, I sometimes take a step back and wonder why I’m so obsessed with it.
 And then I wonder why any of us spend so much time working towards becoming wealthy.